Hollywood Casino Morgantown opens with pomp and cheesesteaks - ExBulletin

 Last weekend, the casino hosted two test days where guests could play while Penn National completed final equipment checks.

-All proceeds from those days went to local charities, including the United Way of Berks County, the Honey Brook Pantry and the Jarett Yoder Foundation, which helps local community heroes in need, including active military personnel, veterans, firefighters, paramedics, first responders and police.
+All proceeds from these days were donated to local charities including United Way of Berks County, Honey Brook Food Pantry and the Jarett Yoder Foundation, which helps local community heroes in need including active military personnel, veterans, firefighters, paramedics, first responders, and police.

 “Economic engine”

-Berks County Commissioner Kevin Barnhardt said the casino “will drive an economic engine for many.
-It is a wonderful entertainment and dining experience.
+Berks County Commissioner Kevin Barnhardt said the casino “will be an economic engine for many.
+It is a wonderful entertainment and dining experience.”

 State Senator Judy Schwank, a Democrat from Ruscombmanor Township, said the opening was a great gift for Berks and praised the Township of Caernarvon’s support for the project.

-“People really stood up and understood what this means for the community,” she said.
+“People have really stood up and understood what this means for the community,” she said.
 “There have been a lot of projects (at Berks) over the years that haven’t happened.
 Guess what?
-Finally, something has happened and I can’t wait to see it.
+Finally something has happened and I’m so glad to see it.”

 State Representative Mark Rozzi, a Democrat from Muhlenberg Township, said Penn National was a great company.

 “Of course, they invest millions for a return on their investments,” Rozzi said.
-“But they donate millions to charities and small businesses across the region.”
+“But they are returning millions to charities and small businesses across the region.”

 Sources